 Press and hold the FF control until the desired selection is reached.
-If the end of the disc is reached, the CD will return to the first track.
+If the end of the disc is reached, the CD will return to the first track on the first disc.
 Release the control to disengage fast forward mode.